amiteshsinghk/NoteApp/README.md

 📝 **Note Application**

-A beautifully crafted Note-taking application built with Jetpack Compose, following the MVVM clean architecture, and powered by SQLDelight for efficient data management.
+A beautifully crafted Note-taking application built with **Jetpack Compose**, following the MVVM clean architecture, and powered by SQLDelight for efficient data management.

 ✨ **Features**